Nacha Operating Rules

 Technical

-Effective date of March 20, 2026 for both amendments
+Effective date of March 20, 2026.

-Standard Company Entry Description – PAYROLL
+Standard Company Entry Description – "PAYROLL"

 • RDFIs that monitor inbound ACH credits will have better information regarding new or multiple payroll payments to an account.